overture-stack/docs/README.md

 - **Interactive components**: Some pages embed browser-based tooling (the configuration generator, the Lectern dictionary playground, and the Song schema playground) built as React components under `website/src/components/`.

+- **Marketing pages**: This repository is also becoming the home of the overture.bio marketing site, ported from the Gatsby site at [overture-stack/website](https://github.com/overture-stack/website).
+Those pages are described in the next section.

+## The overture.bio marketing pages

+The marketing site is being ported into this repository so that one codebase serves both hostnames.
+The port is partway through: the pages are here and they build, but nothing a visitor sees has changed yet.

+- **Where the code lives**: shared components, constants, case-study data and stylesheets are under `website/src/marketing/`.
+Each route is a page under `website/src/pages/`, one directory apiece: `about-us`, `acknowledgements`, `case-studies`, `getting-started`, `home`, `privacy`, `products`, `services`, and `terms-conditions`.

+- **The home page is at `/home/`, not `/`**: this build's `/` is the documentation homepage.
+The marketing build gets its own root later in the port, when the two hostnames are separated.

+- **Styles are Sass, and they are scoped**: the marketing pages carry their own styling built on [Bulma](https://bulma.io/), which would otherwise fight the documentation theme.
+Every stylesheet is imported inside a `.marketing` block by `website/src/marketing/styles/index.scss`, and only `MarketingPage.tsx` imports that file.
+If you are adding marketing styles, add a partial and import it there rather than importing a stylesheet from a component.

+- **Assets live in `website/static/img/marketing/`** and are referenced by path, not imported.

+> [!NOTE]
+> `website-legacy/` is a staged, read-only copy of the Gatsby site, kept only for reference while the port finishes and deleted when it does.
+It is not built and not deployed.
+Do not fix things there; fix them in the ported pages, or in [overture-stack/website](https://github.com/overture-stack/website) if the change needs to reach the site currently serving overture.bio.

 ## Repository structure

 ```